Flu clinics at Little Bushey Surgery:

 At what age should children have the nasal spray flu vaccine?

 In the autumn/winter, the vaccine will be available free on the NHS for eligible children, including:

 - children aged two and three on August 31 2021

-- children in reception class and school years one to six (primary school) -these children will be vaccinated at school and not at the GP surgery
+- children in reception class and school years one to six (primary school) and years 7-11 (secondary school) - these children will be vaccinated at school and not at the GP surgery

 - children aged 2 to 17 with long-term health conditions (at risk) can be vaccinated at school or at the GP surgery